ANIKKAZI/Dal_Tank/README.md

 7. We have required validation set for the three input fields and in case the user tries to proceed without completing the required attributes then the system prompts the message of _Please fill this field_ message

 8. ALl the form elements and the buttons are put in a single main box to keep them in close proximity and these entites all share the same font and color to show the interrelation , coherence.
 They are also kept in size and design to show the user these eentities are united to each other and demonstrate symmetry .

 9. The color theme for the application is kept in dark puprle _rgb(32 48 100)_ as same as the logo because it helps the user to focus on the content of the page more clearly which are kept in the yellow color _rgb(235 189 80)_ .
 As purple is a symbol of trust and the yellow indicates innovation and these are the two important functional principle of Dal Tank that is to suport and ensure trust among Entrepeneurs about their innovation.
-The investors who will also be referring to this platfrom would have trust in acquiring ideas which will help them uplift their business
+The investors who will also be referring to this platfrom would have trust in acquiring ideas which will help them uplift their business.

 10. There is texture difference from the header and the form element to help distinguish the two sections independantly
 11. Once succesfully validated that our application is running on our local system we can commit and push our changes in our remote Gitlab and Github repositories respectively.